 Carefully ventilate greenhouses and cold frames on sunny days, it’s best to keep the vents closed on damp or foggy days at this time of year.

-Insulate garden taps and any exposed pipes.
+If you haven’t done so already, remember to insulate garden taps and any exposed pipes.

 I wish you all a very Merry Christmas!
 I hope you can snuggle up indoors planning a wonderful display in your garden or allotment for next year.
 Make sure you remember to order your seeds and plants for next year!
 Merry Christmas!
 If you’re thinking about ordering snowdrops in the green, here’s a list of reputable suppliers.